 Start things off on the right foot: know yourself better to invest better.

 New investment accounts are offered by LBC Financial Services Inc. (LBCFS).
 Mutual funds are distributed by LBCFS.
 The Financial Planning service is offered by LBCFS.
-LBCFS is a wholly-owned subsidiary of Laurentian Bank and a legal entity distinct from Laurentian Bank, B2B Trustco, and any issuers or mutual fund companies whose products it distributes.
-A Laurentian Bank advisor is also a licensed LBCFS mutual fund representative.
+LBCFS is a wholly-owned subsidiary of Laurentian Bank and a legal entity distinct from Laurentian Bank and Mackenzie Investments.
+Mutual funds offered by LBCFS are part of the Laurentian Bank Group of Funds managed by Mackenzie Investments.
+A Laurentian Bank advisor is also a licensed LBCFS Mutual Fund Representative.

 The articles on this website are for information purposes only.
 They do not create any legal or contractual obligation for Laurentian Bank and its subsidiaries.